Inventory forecasting to prepare for the rainy days

 Despite its benefits, implementing AI in inventory forecasting is not without challenges.
 It requires a significant upfront investment in technology and skilled personnel.
 Moreover, the success of AI models depends on the quality and quantity of the data available, making it crucial for businesses to maintain accurate and comprehensive datasets.

-This means that for businesses just starting out, AI models likely won’t provide too much value.
+If most of your data is presented in cursive on a post-it note, you won’t be benefiting from AI forecasting any time soon.
+This will also apply if you’re just starting out and don’t have vast amounts of data yet.
 However, for companies that have been in the game for many years, and have amassed loads of data, AI can be an invaluable tool for inventory forecasting.

 4 inventory forecasting best practices